christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

 TODO

 ## Development Setup
-To test the features I developed I don't just need the Forgjeo executable.
+To test the features I developed I don't just need the Forgejo executable.
 No, I also need an action runner, a mail server and some place to send webhooks to.

 ### Forgejo itself